xritzx/ImageDownloaderPy/README.md

 git clone https://github.com/xritzx/ImageDownloaderPy
 cd ImageDownloader
 python ImageDownloader.py
-'''
-Linux Users ' ImageDownloader.py '
-'''python
 Enter the Name of the folder to save image [YOUR_FOLDER_NAME] Enter the url you want to scrap images from : [URL]
 '''